My Homemade Hummus Recipe

 • ½ x Cup Extra light Olive Oil (buy)

-• ~1 x Cup ice cubes (or Extra Cold Water)
+• ~1 x Cup ice cubes (or 3/4 cup of extra cold water)

 • Salt (~1 teaspoon)